CodeFreezr/gobyes/README.md

 ### golang.tour
 [![Go Report Card](https://goreportcard.com/badge/github.com/golang/tour)](https://goreportcard.com/report/github.com/golang/tour)
 [![GitHub last commit](https://img.shields.io/github/last-commit/golang/tour.svg)](https://github.com/golang/tour)
-This is the repo of the of the "A Tour of Go".
-One of the first thing you have to check if you want to master go.
+This is the repo of the "A Tour of Go".
+One of the first thing you have to play with if you want to try go.
 It's an awesome interactive online tour which explains a lot of go aspects, starting with a "Hello World" and not ending with this damn c-like pointer stuff.
 [Code gobye](corpus/golang.tour)
 [TOC](tbd)
 [HP](https://tour.golang.org/welcome/1)